TWBug/GoldCardHenge/content/news/the-national-development-council-issued-draft-clauses-for-the-amendment-act-for-the-recruitment-and-employment-of-foreign-professionals-to-attract-outstanding-international-students-and-foreign-professionals.en.md

 title: " The National Development Council issued draft clauses for the Amendment Act for the Recruitment and Employment of Foreign Professionals to attract outstanding international students and foreign professionals "
+summary: " The National Development Council issued draft clauses for the Amendment Act for the Recruitment and Employment of Foreign Professionals to attract outstanding international students and foreign professionals "
 date: 2020-09-18T05:00:23.117Z
 draft: false
 hidden: false